BofA names Nomura's Ghafur as MENA head

-DUBAI, Dec 6 (Reuters) - Bank of America Merrill Lynch has hired Arshad Ghafur, previously with Nomura Holdings , as the country executive for its Middle East and North Africa unit, the U.S. bank said in a statement on Thursday.
+DUBAI (Reuters) - Bank of America Merrill Lynch (BAC.N) has hired Arshad Ghafur, previously with Nomura Holdings (8604.T), as the country executive for its Middle East and North Africa unit, the U.S. bank said in a statement on Thursday.

 Ghafur, who will start the new role in March 2013, will replace Phil Southwell who left the bank recently following an overhaul of the lender’s regional banking operations.